krol3/workshop-cloud-native-security/README.md

 [![secure-container](https://www.redhat.com/outfit/3c814deb579d4de95d1eb7207aa9f2e4/cl-cloud-native-container-design-whitepaper_Image6_v2.png)](https://www.redhat.com/en/resources/cloud-native-container-design-whitepaper)

 How could you embed security across all stages of Software Development Life Cycle?.
 Build, infra, and runtime will be the key points of this workshop.
-We will explore good practices to embed security along the container images, Kubernetes, infrastructure as a code, and workloads and how to DevOps practices will help its adoption together with tools to implement security, compliance, and forensic.
+We will explore good practices to embed security along the container images, Kubernetes, infrastructure as a code, and workloads and how to DevOps practices will help its adoption together with tools to implement security, compliance and forensic.

 ## Table of Contents